Socialism: Social and political theory

 Early socialist thought took influences from a diverse range of philosophies such as civic republicanism, Enlightenment rationalism, romanticism, forms of materialism, Christianity (both Catholic and Protestant), natural law and natural rights theory, utilitarianism and liberal political economy.
 Another philosophical basis for a great deal of early socialism was the emergence of positivism during the European Enlightenment.
 Positivism held that both the natural and social worlds could be understood through scientific knowledge and be analysed using scientific methods.
-This core outlook influenced early social scientists and different types of socialists ranging from anarchists like Peter Kropotkin to technocrats like Saint Simon.

 The fundamental objective of socialism is to attain an advanced level of material production and therefore greater productivity, efficiency and rationality as compared to capitalism and all previous systems, under the view that an expansion of human productive capability is the basis for the extension of freedom and equality in society.
 Many forms of socialist theory hold that human behaviour is largely shaped by the social environment.
 In particular, socialism holds that social mores, values, cultural traits and economic practices are social creations and not the result of an immutable natural law.
-The object of their critique is thus not human avarice or human consciousness, but the material conditions and man-made social systems (i.e. the economic structure of society) that gives rise to observed social problems and inefficiencies.
+The object of their critique is thus not human avarice or human consciousness, but the material conditions and man-made social systems (i.e. the economic structure of society) which give rise to observed social problems and inefficiencies.
 Bertrand Russell, often considered to be the father of analytic philosophy, identified as a socialist.
 Russell opposed the class struggle aspects of Marxism, viewing socialism solely as an adjustment of economic relations to accommodate modern machine production to benefit all of humanity through the progressive reduction of necessary work time.

 Socialists view creativity as an essential aspect of human nature and define freedom as a state of being where individuals are able to express their creativity unhindered by constraints of both material scarcity and coercive social institutions.
 The socialist concept of individuality is intertwined with the concept of individual creative expression.
 Karl Marx believed that expansion of the productive forces and technology was the basis for the expansion of human freedom and that socialism, being a system that is consistent with modern developments in technology, would enable the flourishing of "free individualities" through the progressive reduction of necessary labour time.
 The reduction of necessary labour time to a minimum would grant individuals the opportunity to pursue the development of their true individuality and creativity.